ecmwf/pdbufr/docs/read_bufr.rst

         filters = {"pressure": 50000}

-      and "#12#pressure" is 50000 in the message/subset then the filter matches.
+      and e.g. "#12#pressure" is 50000 in the message/subset then the filter matches.

     .. note::

         Messages/subsets can contain a potentially different BUFR keys.
 When it happens Pandas adds the keys not yet present in the DataFrame to the end of the columns.